 Unfortunately, since most believers are unaware of this inner greatness, they neglect the gift of God and welcome just about anything into their hearts to fill their “eternity.”
 This is why Solomon encourages us to “Keep and guard your heart with all vigilance and above all that you guard, for out of it flow the springs of life” (Prov.
 4:23 AMP).
 Only then can the River of Life within us flow continuously as it’s designed to do (Jn.
 4:14; 7:38).
 So, let us be careful how we spend out time, who we spend our time with, and what we allow ourselves to feed on, through our eyes and ears.
 We are what we eat and we become what we behold.

 Today, Jesus is calling us to live this “gospel.”
-As the Father sent Him, He is sending us (John 20:21), empowered with the same ability that enabled Him to do all He did.
-The same Kingdom our Father conferred upon and appoint to Jesus, has been conferred upon and appointed to you and me by Jesus (Lk.
+As the Father sent Him, He is sending us (John 20:21), empowered with the same ability He had to do all He did.
+The same Kingdom our Father gave Jesus, has been given to you and me (Lk.
 22:29).
 Just as Jesus possessed the Spirit without measure, the fullness of the Godhead now dwells in us (Jn.
 3:34; Col. 2:9-10).
 And the same Jesus Who walked the earth — along with our Father, the Holy Spirit, and the fullness of Their Kingdom — now lives in us and with us (2 Cor.
 13:5.

 “…The kingdom of God does not come with signs to be observed or with visible display, nor will people say, Look!
 Here [it is]! or, See, [it is] there!
 For behold, the kingdom of God is within you [in your hearts] and among you [surrounding you].”
 (Amplified)